Gray categories with duals and their diagrams

-Note, however, that an isotopy between generic diagrams may fail to be generic at isolated points.
+Note, however, that an isotopy between generic diagrams may fail to be generic at intermediate values of the isotopy parameter.

 Subdividing generic two-dimensional diagrams to obtain generic progressive diagrams introduces a complication with the labelling.
-A line in $D$ that is labelled with an object $x$ and zig-zags upwards and downwards with respect to the $y$-coordinate corresponds to a collection of progressive line segments in $D'$, whose labels vary between $x$ to $x^*$, depending on their orientation.
+A line in $D$ that is labelled with an object $x$ and zig-zags upwards and downwards with respect to the $y$-coordinate corresponds to a collection of progressive line segments in $P$, whose labels vary between $x$ and $x^*$, depending on their orientation.
 Keeping track of these labels and of the analogous labelling problems caused by the rotation of vertices motivated the introduction of a new structure into a diagram, namely a framing.
-This was introduced for knots by Kauffman\cite{K-RI} and for monoidal category diagrams by Reshetikhin and Turaev \cite{RT}.
+This was introduced for knots by Kauffman \cite{K-RI} and for monoidal category diagrams by Reshetikhin and Turaev \cite{RT}.

 Nevertheless, it is possible to reformulate this theory in terms of unframed diagrams.
 Our experience is that this is much simpler in the case of three-dimensional diagrams, and we will work with unframed diagrams throughout the paper.
 However the issues that motivated the introduction of framing in previous works then appear in the action of mappings on diagrams.